michaelcpuckett/listleap/README.md

 This is a **proof-of-concept** multi-page web app (MPA) where most user interactions reload the page via HTML `<form>` submits.
 A Service Worker intercepts these requests and instantly returns a refreshed page.
-This makes them more similar to single-page web apps (SPAs) in terms of user experience.
-This technique also minimizes DOM manipulation, as the rendering mechanism is always the page refresh cycle.
-The result should be a highly performant web app with a small bundle size.
+This makes the user experience more similar to single-page web apps (SPAs).
+This technique minimizes DOM manipulation, as the rendering mechanism is always the page refresh cycle.
+The result should be a highly performant web app.

 A primary goal of this project is to demonstrate the features of the [**ExpressWorker** framework](https://github.com/michaelcpuckett/express-worker),